Traversing combinatorial 0/1-polytopes via optimization: A bridge to combinatorial optimization

 \begin{proof} Combine Lemmas~\ref{lem:algoA-LOP-c} and~\ref{lem:algoC-LOP-c} with Theorem~\ref{thm:algoP-time}. \end{proof}

 \begin{remark} Suppose that problem~LOP for $X$ with weight set~$W$ can be solved in time~$f(n,M)$, where $M:=\max W$.
 Then problem~LOP for~$X$ with weight set~$W(C)$ can be solved in time~$f(n,nM)$.
-Often the dependency of~$f$ on~$M$ is \emph{polylogarithmic}, and in those cases~$f(n,nM)$ is only by a polylogarithmic factor in~$n$ bigger than~$f(n,M)$.
-Then the delay of Algorithm~P\sss{} is only by a polylogarithmic factor in~$n$ larger than the time for solving the corresponding optimization problem on~$X$. \end{remark}
+Often the dependency of~$f$ on~$M$ is \emph{polylogarithmic}, and in those cases~$f(n,nM)$ is bigger than~$f(n,M)$ only by a polylogarithmic factor in~$n$.
+Then the delay of Algorithm~P\sss{} is larger than the time for solving the corresponding optimization problem on~$X$ only by a polylogarithmic factor in~$n$. \end{remark}